alphasoc/nfr/README.md

 ```

 ## Running Namescore
 You may run `namescore listen` in tmux or screen, or provide a startup script to run on boot.
-Namescore returns alert data in JSON format to `stdout`.
+Namescore returns alert data in JSON format to `stderr`.
 Below an example in which raw the JSON is both stored on disk at `/tmp/alerts.json` and rendered via `jq` to make it human-readable in the terminal.

 ```
 $ namescore listen 2>&1 >/dev/null | tee /tmp/alerts.json | jq .